 WORKMANSHIP AND FINISH

 The guide shall be of one-piece construction and shall be free from burrs, pits, cracks and other surface defects.
-It shall have a gentle inside curve, concave towards the hook side as shown in Fig, 1.
-The front end or tip shall be suitably thickened by means of silver soldering as shown in Fig, 1.
+It shall have a gentle inside curve, concave towards the hook side as shown in Fig. 1.
+The front end or tip shall be suitably thickened by means of silver soldering as shown in Fig. 1.

-The hook for wire saw shall be punched out of strip and formed in the shape as shown in Fig,1.
+The hook for wire saw shall be punched out of strip and formed in the shape as shown in Fig. 1.
 It shall be sufficiently strong and shall not be liable to yield or break up during use.

 All edges of the guide, including the hook for wire saw, shall be evenly rounded and shall be nowhere sharp.
 The silver soldering shall be clean and sound.